jgrassler/crowbar/doc/barclamp.md

 [here](https://github.com/crowbar/crowbar-openstack/blob/8bebf8a379ebea8ef462ad49746dda6d36a3c46d/chef/data_bags/crowbar/template-barbican.json#L29).

-With these preliminaries out of the way you can now add all the parameters you need under `attributes["mybarclamp"]` and remove existing parameters left over from the default data bag you copied.
+With these preliminaries out of the way you can now add all the parameters you need under `attributes[""]` and remove existing parameters left over from the default data bag you copied.
 You should leave the following fields in place, since the Crowbar UI will automatically populate them for barclamps in `crowbar-openstack` and/or because some chef side helper functions will use